 Sales Tax Services for Businesses

-At our Atlanta-based accounting firm, we frequently prepare a Sales Tax Matrix for our clients with potential sales tax issues.
+At our Atlanta-based accounting firm, we frequently prepare a Sales Tax Matrix as part of our comprehensive sales tax services for clients with potential sales tax issues.
 The purpose of the Matrix is to calculate the most accurate sales tax rate for the customers of our clients.
 The matrix also shows the various types of nexus (and thresholds) for every state and local jurisdiction, based on the type of goods and services that are being sold.
 We do this for locations throughout Georgia, as well as for all states nationwide that have a sales tax.

 The Sales Tax Matrix is one of our most valuable CPA tax services.
 It is an excellent way for businesses to stay organized about sales taxes when they have customers in many states, keep on top of sales tax filing deadlines, avoid a sales tax audit and never charge customers too much or too little in sales tax.
 The Sales Tax Matrix is particularly valuable for eCommerce, technology, software and online retailers.